 - If the test is performed too late, for example when someone has had symptoms for more than a week and has already recovered fully, it is possible that the virus would no longer be present in sufficient quantities in the nose and throat.
 In that case, virus levels are now low and there is little risk that the person will still infect others.

 - On the other hand, it is possible that fragments of the virus could still be present in the throat for several weeks after the infection, even without contagious virus particles still being present.
 In that case, the person may still test positive for COVID-19, but is no longer contagious to others.

 - A test could also incorrectly show that you do not have COVID-19 if the swab did not take enough mucus from the nose and throat, or if the wrong type of swab was used, or because mucus was not sampled from the correct location in the nose and throat.

 - Every test has a margin of error, including the PCR.
-However, it is very rare for a PCR test to yield a false positive result.
+However, the probability of a false positive test result from a PCR is low.
 The chance of a positive test result in a person who is not infected or contagious is most likely in the event of a low and decreasing number of infections in a country, or when testing people who do not have symptoms.

 Extensive research has been done to check that the tests do not respond to the presence of other viruses or bacteria, such as cold and flu viruses.
 Results show that they do not.

 Q&As: What does the Ct value on the PCR test mean?